 - It is sometimes necessary to discuss and finalise a detailed remedies package, especially if the merger is being allowed to proceed subject to conditions.
 This can take some time but, if agreement cannot be reached, the CMA will impose a detailed remedy by issuing a formal Order, which has the force of law.
 See the next section for further information about remedies packages.

 As noted on the 'interesting issues' webpage, structural remedies (e.g. banning a merger) are much preferable to behavioural remedies, under which the merging companies will make all sorts of apparently binding promises to behave properly in future so as to enable an otherwise objectionable merger to proceed.
-The trouble is that such promises are hard to monitor and, some years later, hard to enforce, especially when circumstances have changed.
+The trouble is that such promises are hard and costly to monitor and, some years later, hard to enforce, especially when circumstances have changed.

-A good example was the behavioural remedy offered by Rupert Murdoch when he persuaded the British authorities, in 1981, to allow him to own both The Times and The Sunday Times.
+A good example of an ineffective behavioural remedy was that offered by Rupert Murdoch when he persuaded the British authorities, in 1981, to allow him to own both The Times and The Sunday Times.
 In order to do so, he undertook that the editors would not be appointed or dismissed without the approval of the majority of a number of independent national directors - an apparently strong commitment.
 In practice, however, he continued to dismiss and appoint as he wished (including sacking well-regarded but independent minded Times Editor James Harding in 2012) for no editor could possibly survive unless they had his confidence.
 In a submission to the 2012 Leveson inquiry into press standards, the independent directors wrote: 'We see our presence as the editorial equivalent of a nuclear weapon - a deterrent to possible proprietorial interference, and therefore reassuring for the two editors.'
 But they conceded that their functions were limited, as it was implausible that a proprietor with strong views would propose an editor with very different views and 'similarly the removal of an editor may be achieved by means other than dismissal'.
 Put another way, there was no conceivable circumstances in which they would fire their nuclear weapon, so it was no weapon at all.
 And the directors are hardly truly independent as they are (I understand) appointed and paid for by News International.

 In this context, it is perhaps worth mentioning the 1986 Guinness/Distillers merger which was not, in the end, referred to the CC's predecessor body.
 However, in the course of the controversial and acrimonious takeover battle, Guinness promised that a Scottish chairman would be appointed for the whole business, whose head office would be located in Edinburgh.
 These 'assurances' (which were not legally binding) were immediately reneged on when the takeover was completed.
 It is perhaps interesting to speculate what would have happened if the merger had been considered by competition authorities.
 First, the headquarters assurances would, if appropriate, have been turned into legally binding undertakings - almost certainly time-limited.
 But it is possible that they may not have been felt relevant to the decision whether or not to allow the merger to proceed.
-And, nowadays, the CC cannot consider wider 'public interest' issues but can only examine the competition aspects of a merger, so they would not take any interest in the location of a head office etc.
+And, nowadays, the CMA cannot consider wider 'public interest' issues but can only examine the competition aspects of a merger, so they would not take any interest in the location of a head office etc.